Dishwasher Drain Smells Bad? How to Fix It (2026)

 Musty or mildewy smell.
 Bacteria and mold growing on trapped food particles, the door gasket, or interior walls.
 This is the second most common type and is strictly a maintenance issue.
 Leaving the door closed between cycles makes it worse.

 Rotten food or fishy smell.
 Food debris trapped in the filter, spray arm holes, or drain basket.
-This means the filter has not been cleaned recently.
+This means the filter hasn’t been cleaned recently.
 Whirlpool’s guide to dishwasher odors lists food residue as the top cause, and we agree.
 AHS recommends checking and rinsing the filter at least once a month to prevent this.

 Sewage or rotten egg smell.
 The drain hose is improperly routed (missing the high loop), sewer gas is backflowing through the drain line, or the P-trap has dried out.
 A sewage smell, unlike food or mildew odors, almost always means the drain hose lacks a high loop.
 Sewer gas flows backward through the hose into the tub.
 This is a plumbing issue, not a cleaning issue.